mo-sangha/book/chapters/familiarization-embracing.typ

   Mind as a pure expanse of space, in which things vanish naturally and leave no trace, arises with intensity from within, pristinely lucid.
 ]

+// TODO: I can't find this book.
+The bib has a version from 2024, but Dawai has one from 1999.
+#quote(block: true, attribution: [_The Cuckoo of Awareness_ @cuckoo-of-rigpa])[ // p.
+174
+  The nature of the variety of phenomena is non-dual,\
+  Yet each phenomenon is beyond the limits of the mind.\
+  The authentic condition as it is does not become a concept,\
+  Yet it manifests totally in form, always good.\
+  All being already perfect, overcome the sickness of effort\
+  And remain naturally in self-perfection: this is Meditation.
+]